View MapView Map

 Skibbereen, affectionately known as “Skib” to the locals is a great base to explore even further into West Cork.
 It’s fair to say it’s buzzing, with its colourful streets and friendly locals.

 Hire bikes for the kids at Cycle West Cork and explore around the town.
 Or if they’re feeling up for an adventure you can reach the little beach of Tragumna in just 30 minutes with the promise of a swim to cool off.
-After that, it’s not much further on to Lough Hyne, one of the real undiscovered treasures of West Cork.
+After that, it’s not much further until you reach peaceful Lough Hyne.

 Lough Hyne

-Lough Hyne is the only salt-water lake in Europe and a real scenic haven of kayaking, snorkelling and generally exploring the wonderful marine life of the region.
+Lough Hyne is the only salt-water lake in Europe and is a popular spot for kayaking, snorkelling and generally exploring the wonderful marine life of the region.
 A really special option if you’re feeling adventurous is night kayaking on the lough, a highlight of the whole trip and something the kids can share with their friends back home.

 A group of people night kayaking on Lough Hyne in West Cork

-Baltimore is just 15 minutes from Skibbereen, and you could easily spend a few hours wandering the beautiful village.
-From here you can take the ferry to the Irish speaking community of Cape Clear with incredible views out to Fastnet Rock and its iconic lighthouse.
+Baltimore is just 15 minutes from Skibbereen, and from here, you can take the ferry to the Irish speaking community of Oileáin Chléire (Cape Clear Island) with incredible views out to Fastnet Rock and its iconic lighthouse.

 Kids also enjoy a visit to Cleire Goats Farm - an easy walk from the harbour – with the promise of a goat’s milk ice-cream to keep them going.